Key takeaways

 What is eLearning development in simple terms?

-eLearning development is the work of building a finished, deployable training course from an approved design.
+eLearning development is the work of turning instructional design and curriculum design into a finished, deployable training course.
 It includes building the course in an authoring tool, producing or integrating multimedia, programming interactions and assessments, implementing accessibility features, and packaging the course for an LMS.
-It happens after instructional design, which is the upstream work that decides what the course should teach in the first place.
+It happens after the design work, which is the upstream phase that decides what the course should teach in the first place.

 What’s the difference between eLearning development and instructional design?